hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1318_chapter_ix.md

 roused".

-Again, evidently talking of the ascetic life and giving the rules of Brahmacharya — "The Sannyâsin who thinks of gold, to desire it, commits suicide", and so on.
+Again, evidently talking of the ascetic life and giving the rules of Brahmacharya — "The Sannyāsin who thinks of gold, to desire it, commits suicide", and so on.

 JULY 24.